DS4PS/ds4ps.github.io/_posts/2019-04-23-solutions-for-advanced-r.md

 <br>

-Accoriding to authors, _it is work in progress and under active development_, but the companion textbook should be out in 2019.
+Accoriding to authors, the companion textbook is a work in progress and under active development, but should be out in 2019.

-They have visualized progress in a cool chart:
+Meanwhile, they have visualized progress in a cool chart:

 ![](https://advanced-r-solutions.rbind.io/index_files/figure-html/unnamed-chunk-1-1.png)